 I appeal to you, brothers, by the name of our Lord Jesus Christ, that all of you agree, and that there be no divisions among you, but that you be united in the same mind and the same judgment.
 1 Corinthians 1:10 ESV

 Not everyone in the Church is following God and some in the church will be immature in their relationship with him.
-This is where the division will find its home.
+This is where the division will find its home and why Jesus was praying his prayer in John 17:20.
 Those of us who love God and are turning our lives over to his authority must also remember the second greatest commandment from Jesus.
 Remembering this will cool our anger and frustrations when disagreements show up.

 A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 John 13:34 ESV